-Policy and Ecosystem Development helps financial authorities make informed decisions and improve the efficiency and effectiveness of policy making.
-By helping policymakers, regulators, and supervisors to better understand the financial inclusion marketplace and the needs of providers and consumers, we help them to (i) create a conducive business environment that fosters innovation while ensuring fair treatment of customers and (ii) provide all stakeholders with a clear vision of the future of inclusive financial systems.
+Policy and Ecosystem Development helps financial authorities make informed decisions and improve the efficiency and effectiveness of policy-making.
+By aiding policymakers, regulators, and supervisors to better understand the financial inclusion marketplace and the needs of providers and consumers, we help them to create a conducive business environment that fosters innovation while ensuring fair treatment of customers, and to provide all stakeholders with a clear vision of the future of inclusive financial systems.

 In the Digital Frontiers Institute’s (DFI) second webinar for Financial Inclusion Week 2016, DFI’s David Porteous and Mackenzie Wallace, currently policy advisor for digital finance at USAID discussed the emergence of regtech and its ability to amplify the voice of the consumer, highlighting the work of the CFPB.